 Mechanism B: ICANN + External Organization

 ICANN Internal Granting Department collaborates with an existing non-profit, such as a donor-advised-fund (DAF).
+“A donor-advised fund, or DAF, is a philanthropic vehicle established at a public charity.
+It allows donors to make a charitable contribution, receive an immediate tax benefit and then recommend grants from the fund over time.
+An easy way to think about a donor-advised fund is like a charitable savings account: a donor contributes to the fund as frequently as they like and then recommends grants to their favorite charity when they are ready” .
 Internal staff would manage ICANN messaging, communication and oversight and would be able to control grants.
 Each year the team could grant funds to a DAF to manage, administrate and implement.
 ICANN directs the distribution but the investment control is managed by the DAF.
 DAF grants are on the DAF Annual Tax Filing.

 ICANN could also consider working with an outside organization or consultant to manage specific aspects of the granting process depending on the objectives of the funds.